joonk4ng/joonk4ng.github.io/docs/README.md

 4. Push to the branch
 5. Create a Pull Request

-## License
-[Add appropriate license information]

 ## Support
-For support and questions, please [add contact information or issue reporting guidelines]
+For support and questions, please contact me at joonhyungkang1@gmail.com

 ## Roadmap
 - [ ] Add specific features planned for future development